elamaran619/amazon-quicksight-user-guide/doc_source/changing-date-field-granularity.md

 1. Choose the field well containing the date field\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/field-well-date.png)

-1. On the field well menu, choose **Aggregate**, then choose the date granularity you want to use\.
+1. On the field well menu, choose **Aggregate**, then choose the date granularity that you want to use\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/aggregates.png)